Zion To Bryce Canyon National Park Road Trip (+ Map)

 My favorite is Natural Bridge, which has a beautiful view of a natural arch framing the canyon.
 It’s easy to see from the parking area and doesn’t require any hiking.

-Recommended Itinerary
+Recommended Bryce Canyon Itinerary

 While it’s very feasible to see the entire park in one day, I recommend staying for two days so you’re able to catch a sunrise in Bryce Canyon and hike into the amphitheater to see the hoodoos.

-One Day Itinerary:
+Bryce Canyon Day 1 Itinerary:

 • Morning: Explore Southern Scenic Drive